beejjorgensen/bgnet/src/bgnet.md

 #### Return Value

-Returns the number of bytes actually sent, or `-1` on error (and `errno` will be set accordingly.)
+Returns the number of bytes actually sent, or `-1` on error (and `errno` will be set accordingly).
 Note that the number of bytes actually sent might be less than the number you asked it to send!
 See the section on [handling partial `send()`s](#sendall) for a helper function to get around this.